What Is Structured Data for SEO - How to Add It Guide

 SEO structured data can provide all this information for a simple search like “key lime pie recipe.”

-In the structured data example above, for example, you can see that Google includes the following:
+In the schema markup example above, for example, you can see that Google includes the following:

 - Each recipe’s user rating